microsoft/PowerToys/README.md

 ## What's Happening

-### April 2020 Update
+### May 2020 Update

-Our goals for 0.17 release cycle were updatability and stability.

-**Auto-updating:** We just added in the code for doing updating, so the first chance to experience this will be when 0.18 is released.
-We’re also seeing how aggressive everyone wants with this so right now, you’ll have to click “Install” for it to kick off the installer.
-This is something we’d love feedback on.

-Another thing we did was utilized telemetry from PowerToys to prioritize virtual desktop FancyZone work.
-We knew there was a subset of bugs caused by an underlying issue and seeing how many users it affected helped us reprioritize to do the work sooner.
+Our goals for 0.18 release cycle was three big items, PowerToys Run, Keyboard manager, and migrating to the new settings system.
+This is also the first time we'll test out the auto-updating system.

+Feedback is critical.
+We know there are areas for improvement on PT Run.
+We would love feedback so we can improve.
+We also would love to know if you want us to be more agressive on auto-upgrading.

-- We shipped [v0.17][github-release-link]!
+- We shipped [v0.18][github-release-link]!
+- New Utilities
-- Auto-updating
+   - PowerToys Run
-- FancyZone improvement:
+   - Keyboard manager
-  - Virtual desktop support should be much better!
-  - Better taskbar positioning
-- Fixed non-admin install regression.
+- Fixed #243's setting issue
 - Lots of bug fixes!

-For [0.18](https://github.com/microsoft/PowerToys/issues?q=is%3Aopen+is%3Aissue+project%3Amicrosoft%2FPowerToys%2F4), we are proactively working on:
+For [0.19](https://github.com/microsoft/PowerToys/issues?q=is%3Aopen+is%3Aissue+project%3Amicrosoft%2FPowerToys%2F4), we are proactively working on:

-- Win+R replacement (Launcher)
-- Keyboard remapping
+- Enable PT Run to be mapped to Win-Keys
+- Stability / tech debt
 - Performance improvements with FancyZones
 - A testing utility for FancyZones to be sure we can test different window configurations.

-- Settings v2 / Fix bug #243
+### Version 1.0 plan

+Our plan for all the [goals and utilities for v1.0 detailed over here in the wiki][v1].

 ## Developer Guidance